panayappanl/dev-tinder/README.md

-    # DevTinder
+# Readme

 - Created a Vite + react project
 - Remove unnecessary code and create a Hello World app